 Before committing, evaluate potential partners using a structured scorecard:

-- Software proficiency (AutoCAD, Revit, BIM tools)
+- Software proficiency in AutoCAD, Revit, and BIM tools

 - Construction knowledge and drawing literacy